 > Today, there are 18 college graduates, with a dozen more in college or on a college track.
 Five of those are young women(a huge step for this community!).

 Outcome: We've not only produced San Martín Chiquito's FIRST college graduates, but we've only just begun.
-There are more than EIGHTY children now sponsored and in school, following in the footsteps of these determined children!
+There are more than ONE HUNDRED AND SIXTY children now sponsored and in school, following in the footsteps of these determined children!

 Sponsoring a Child

 Use the link at the top of this page if you are ready to Sponsor a Child.
 If you have additional questions, contact our local Program Director at Elena@LocalHope.org .
 Once you become an “Angel,” we will send you a Work-Study Program Welcome Pack telling you a bit more about the program.
 It's as easy as that!

 You Can Visit Your Sponsored Child - You are welcome join us on one of our Service Trips that are organized each year where you can meet your student in person.
 The students will often ask if their padrino or padrina has come to vist, and they are eager to greet and welcome you in person.
 Your support (financial AND emotional) means the world to them!

 Sending Gifts - You are welcome to send a gift to your student for birthdays or holidays.
 Instructions on how to do that will be included in your Welcome Pack, along with additional information.

 "If you plan for a year; plant a seed.
 If for ten years, plant a tree.